Aggregations of quadratic inequalities and hidden hyperplane convexity: Main Results

+\begin{remark} If the matrices $Q_i$ are linearly independent, then we must have $n\geq m$ for hidden convexity, and $n-1 \geq m$ for hidden hyperplane convexity.
+For hidden convexity, suppose $n<m$, and consider the span of the image of the quadratic map $\varphi$.
+Since the image is convex, the span has the same dimension as the image, and it is at most $n$.
+This means for all $x\in \R^n$ we have there exist $\lambda_i$, not all zero, such that $\sum \lambda_ix^{\top}Q_i x=\sum x^{\top}\lambda_iQ_i x=0$, and therefore $Q_i$ are linearly dependent.
+Contradiction.

+For hidden hyperplane convexity, suppose $n-1<m$, and consider the span of the image of $\varphi$ restricted to a hyperplane.
+For a general hyperplane $H$ the restrictions of $Q_i$ to $H$ will be linearly independent and then the argument is same as for hyperplane convexity.

-We present some properties of hidden hyperplane convexity.
-First, observe that if matrices $Q_i$ are linearly independent, then we must have $n\geq m$ for hidden convexity, and $n-1 \geq m$ for hyperplane hidden convexity.
-More generally, we have $\dim (\operatorname{span} \{Q_1,\dots,Q_m\}) \leq n$ (resp. $n-1$) for hidden convexity (resp. hyperplane hidden convexity).
-This is due to the fact that a convex set is full-dimensional in its (affine) span.
-We now observe that hidden hyperplane convexity implies hidden convexity.
+More generally, we must have $\dim (\operatorname{span} \{Q_1,\dots,Q_m\}) \leq n$ (resp. $n-1$) for hidden convexity (resp. hyperplane hidden convexity) to hold.
+The proofs are the same as the ones outlined above. \end{remark}} We now observe that hidden hyperplane convexity implies hidden convexity.

 \begin{observation} Hidden hyperplane convexity implies the usual hidden convexity as long as $n\ge 3$.
-Given $x,y\in V$ we may pick some hyperplane $H$ containing both $x$ and $y$, and the segment between $\varphi(x)$ and $\varphi(y)$ in $\mathbb{R}^m$ is then contained in $\textup{image}(\varphi|_H)\subseteq \im \varphi$. \end{observation} On the other hand, HHC is a strictly stronger condition than hidden convexity as the next example illustrates.
+Given $x,y\in \mathbb{R}^n$ we may pick some hyperplane $H$ containing both $x$ and $y$, and the segment between $\varphi(x)$ and $\varphi(y)$ in $\mathbb{R}^m$ is then contained in $\textup{image}(\varphi|_H)\subseteq \im \varphi$. \end{observation} On the other hand, HHC is a strictly stronger condition than hidden convexity as the next example illustrates.

 \begin{example}[Hidden convexity does not imply hidden hyperplane convexity] Consider a diagonal quadratic map $\varphi: \mathbb{R}^n \rightarrow \mathbb{R}^m$, $\varphi(x) = \left(x^{\top}D_1x, \dots, x^{\top}D_m x\right),$ where $D_1, \dots, D_m$ are diagonal matrices; such a map is also sometimes referred to as a separable quadratic map.
 Any diagonal quadratic map $\varphi$ is known to satisfy hidden convexity (see Proposition 3.7 in \cite{polyak1998}), and we include a quick proof here.
 Given $x,y \in \mathbb{R}^n$ and $\lambda \in [0, 1]$, let $z \in \mathbb{R}^n$ be defined as Then it is straightforward to verify that